 Bourbon Street is all about drinking.
 Period.

 If you’re easily distracted or get carried away easily, keep reminding yourself that you’re in New Orleans and you’re all alone.
-Bourbon Street is party central, and in this kind of setting, there is no easier target than a drunk girl roaming the streets all by herself.
+Bourbon Street is party central – and in this kind of setting, there is no easier target than a drunk girl roaming the streets all by herself.

 Don’t drink too much, and always keep a watchful eye on your drink.

 6. Pay attention to your surroundings.

 While I’m not saying that you should look over your shoulder every few seconds to make sure that no one is following you, I am saying that you should at least pay attention to your surroundings and make note of where other people are around you!
 This applies to wherever you choose to travel solo.

 If you notice that a street looks oddly quiet and deserted, should you walk that way?
 Probably not.